 Method 1: Use a boot stretcher to stretch out boot calves

-This is our preferred method because for stretching boots around the calf because it’s the simplest.
+This is our preferred method because it’s the simplest.
 All you need is a boot stretcher specifically made to stretch around the calf area of the boot.
 We found the FootFitter Instep and Shaft Stretcher works best for this.

 How to use the FootFitter Stretcher: